bentoml/BentoML/docker/docs/model-server/README.md

 ## Overview of Images

-Three types of images provided in the registry:
+Types of images provided in the registry:
 - `runtime`: Includes BentoML latest PyPI releases
 - `devel`: Nightly releases from `master` branch.
 - `cudnn`: Builds on top of `runtime` with the addition of [CUDA](https://developer.nvidia.com/gpu-accelerated-libraries) and [CUDNN](https://developer.nvidia.com/cudnn) libraries